#

 - Type:

-or(defaultOptions: PluginReactOptions) => PluginReactOptions
+trueor(defaultOptions: PluginReactOptions) => PluginReactOptions - Default:

 defaultOptions => defaultOptions

 Whether or not to transform React code.
-To enable React code transformation, set the option to true
+To enable React code transformation, set the option to true.

 import { defineBuildConfig } from "@workleap/rslib-configs";